Burkitt Lymphoma in Children

 medicines that kill cancer cells or stop them from growing.
 Chemo is the main

 treatment for Burkitt lymphoma.
-Often more than 1 type of chemo is used.
+Often more than one type of chemo is used.
 If cancer

 cells are found in the CSF, chemo will need to be given there, too.